HackEUR24/Assignment-2-Fintech/README.md

 8. Connect your wallet:

    - Click **"Connect Wallet"** in the interface.
-   - MetaMask or Rabby will prompt to connect and switch to **Polygon Amoy** if needed.
+   - MetaMask will prompt to connect and switch to **Polygon Amoy** if needed.
    - Once connected, you can mint, retire, and donate tokens from the browser.

 ---